HusainCode/Master-of-Data-Science/Machine-Learning-COMP-6200/Hands-on-machine-learning-and-Data-Sciences-BOOK/Exercises/1.13-Exercises/exercises-list.md

 # Python Programming Exercises

-## 1. Basic Conversion
 ## <span style="color:green; font-size:1.5em;">✔</span> 1.
 Basic Conversion
-1. [x] Write a Python program that takes an input as length in centimeters and converts it to meters and kilometers.
+- [x] Write a Python program that takes an input as length in centimeters and converts it to meters and kilometers.

 ## 2. Mathematical Operations
 2. Write a Python program that takes two numbers from the user and finds their power, that is, \( x^y \).